ashish-codebase/LinguisticsAssignment1/README.md

-## Moved the directory to an individual folder based on Hasnat's suggestion.
+## Moved the assignment 01 directory to an individual folder based on Hasnat's suggestion.